 - Keep it long, random, and alphanumeric

 - If you do let others use your passwords for tech support or whatever, change the passwords afterward

 - Use an online password generator to generate strong passwords

 And if you want to super-secure the WordPress login page, you can implement two-factor authentication.

 This also should be drilled into everyone's skull at this point: stay current with the latest version of WordPress.
 Doing so is made dead-simple, with features like one-click and auto-updates — there really is no excuse for lagging behind on the updates.
-This goes not only for the WordPress core files, but also for all plugins and themes that are installed on your site (whether active or not, keep ’em updated).
+This goes not only for the WordPress core files, but also for all plugins and themes that are installed on your site (whether active or not, it's always best practice to keep ’em updated).

-In addition to keeping all of the software up-to-date, it's wise to keep an eye on the latest WP development news for important heads up on security and other breaking issues.
+In addition to keeping all of the software up-to-date, it's wise to keep an eye on the latest WP development news for important heads up on general security, zero-day threats, and other breaking issues.